lib-static/lib-static.github.io/content/_models/nuclear-compensation.md

 image_alt: Nuclear Compensation book cover
 ---

 Nuclear Compensation is an edited monograph on compensating the victims of nuclear disasters.
-The book is available as HTML, PDF, and print-on-demand.
+Created using Quire, the book is available as HTML, PDF, and print-on-demand.

-Quire; Hugo; PrinceXML; YAML; Markdown;
+Uses: Quire; Hugo; PrinceXML; YAML; Markdown.